kaitlynmcl/liri-node-app/README.md

 * Based on user input, the content stored in random.txt can generate multiple results from either the "concert-this", "spotify-this-song", or "movie-this" commands.
 * LIRI also relies on installed packages for basic functionality, including Moment, File System, DotEnv, and Request.

-Visit http://github.com to for a view of how LIRI App works.
+Visit https://kaitlynmcl.github.io/liri-node-app/ to view how LIRI App works.